Lotteries and community gambling

 How to apply

 Step 1.
-Get together all the information you need to complete the application form.
+Get all information you need to complete the application.

 Step 2.
-Fill in the downloadable trade lottery form, which you can also get from a Territory Business Centre or Licensing NT.
+Fill in the application to conduct a trade lottery, which you can also get from a Territory Business Centre or Licensing NT.

-Allow at least 10 days for the application to be processed.
+You should allow at least 10 days for your application to be processed.

 Varying a permit